arich-student/arich-student/README.md

 ### Hi there 👋
+### this is a school account pretty cool right, everything here will be under the gpl 3.0 license

 <!--
 **arich-student/arich-student** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.